hasura/graphql-engine/docs/graphql/core/actions/clean-up-actions-logs.rst

 The table involved
 ------------------

-Actions has a table managed by Hasura:
+There is a specific table for action logs that is managed by Hasura:

 - ``hdb_catalog.hdb_action_log``: This is the table that stores all captured logs.